Last date modified: 2026-May-18

 4. For Model Type, select Document Assembly.

-5. Add a description.
+5. Enter a description.

 6. On the Assembly Template card, select the assembly template you created.